grafana/grafana/docs/sources/datasources/influxdb/configure-influxdb-data-source/_index.md

 # Configure the InfluxDB data source

-This document describes how to configure the InfluxDB data source and reviews configuration options.
+This document provides instructions for configuring the InfluxDB data source and explains the available configuration options.

 ## Before you begin